* Oil steps back as Saudi says has restored supply

 That prompted the New York Fed to conduct its first repo operation in more than a decade to inject funds to stressed money markets.

-The New York Federal Reserve said late Tuesday it would conduct a repurchase agreement operation early on Wednesday "in order to help maintain the federal funds rate within the target range of" 2.00% to 2.25%.
+The New York Federal Reserve said late Tuesday it will conduct a repurchase agreement operation early Wednesday "in order to help maintain the federal funds rate within the target range of" 2.00% to 2.25%.

-In the currency market, the euro stood flat at $1.1064 after a 0.6% gain the previous day on better-than-expected readings in Germany's ZEW survey on investor confidence.
+In the currency market, the euro stood at $1.1071 after 0.6% gain the previous day on better-than-expected readings in Germany's ZEW survey on investor confidence.

-Sterling traded at $1.2483, down 0.1% so far on the day, having hit a two-month high of $1.2528 as investors reversed their bets against the currency on fear of a no-deal Brexit at the end of next month.
+Sterling traded at $1.2504, up 0.06% so far on the day, having hit two-month high of $1.2528 as investors reversed their bets against the currency on fear of a no-deal Brexit at the end of next month.